joshuaegray/joshuaegray/README.md

 ## Projects

 [Chip-8 Emulator](https://github.com/joshuaegray/chip8-emulator)
 - A CHIP-8 Emulator built from the ground in C++, including the CPU execution, memory management, timers, display, and keypad input.
-Check out the repo!!
+Check out the repo!

 ## Skills 🛠️